 The appellant's position does not meet Level 3-4 of the Primary Standard.
 At this level, administrative policies and precedents are stated only in general terms, and guidance is scarce and of limited use.
 Initiative and resourcefulness are used in deviating from traditional methods or researching trends and patterns to develop new methods, criteria, or propose new policies.
 Because of the uniqueness of the staff, the appellant may make recommendations to the supervisor on funds that may be adapted for use elsewhere but such recommendations are not of a policy-setting nature.
-When asked for examples where the appellant developed methodology or proposed policy, the supervisor stated that the appellant established a suspense file that provides a "check-and-balance" method of responding to taskings.
+When asked for examples where the appellant developed methodology or proposed policy, the supervisor stated that the appellant established work schedules and duty rosters and recommended more training for the staff.
 The MPO stated that the appellant would not propose any new policies; the issuance of policy comes from the agency's financial center.

 Consequently, we find no evidence where the appellant's position researches trends to develop new methods or propose new policies.